Compute

 Notes and Constraints

-This constraint only applies to local paths (mount points) and does not affect other files or directories.
+The constraints only apply to local paths (mount points) and do not affect other files or directories.

 - touch: Update file access time and modification time.